Phat-Loc/corp-capital-allocation/README.md

 ![Processing Funnel](docs/processing_funnel.png)

 The entire processing pipeline is implemented using Pulsar topics.
-This an message driven system where each part can be dynamically scaled up or down based on load.
+This is a message driven system where each part can be dynamically scaled up or down based on load.
 Within the pulsar folder there are 3 sub-folders:
 1. pub - Source of messages that trigger the start of data processing
-2. transformer - Workers that transform data
+2. transformer - Workers that transform messages
 3. sink - Workers that save results into Elasticsearch

 There are 3 distinct stages to my pipeline.
 The first is turning raw filings into indexed sentences.